joerg-rueggeberg/100-days-of-code-overview/README.md

 Learned about:
 - saving Data to Google Sheets
 - Natural Language Queries
-- more about API Authentication
+- more about HTTP Header Authentication
+- more about HTTP Post
+- more about Environment Variables

 ## Day 037: [Habit Tracker](https://pixe.la/v1/users/sinclair/graphs/graph01.html) with Pixela
 Learned about: